Reflecting Upon Irreducible Mind

 a careful look at Stapp's paper (also, perhaps, at his book) and if I keep

-thinking the way I do I will write a text about why exactly I consider free
+thinking the way I do I will write a text about why exactly I consider

-will an impossible concept.
+free will an impossible concept.

-Susan Blackmore has many intellectual virtues and is worthy
+Susan Blackmore has many intellectual virtues and is

-about her.
+text about her.
 Here).

 But sometimes she just does not hit the spot.
-There is no problem at
+There is no problem

-all with an "ineffable qualia" coming out of "purely material substance."
+at all with an "ineffable qualia" coming out of "purely material substance."

 The tension is not "material substance" vs "spiritual substance."
 The